 The provision of accurate and up-to-date information is of utmost importance upon registration; this includes the supply of an updated employment history.
 The provision of incorrect information or the withholding of relevant information (particularly as regards other employment or business activities) may also lead to removal from the register.
 It must be noted that persons requesting inclusion in the unemployment register must not be in possession of any current business or trade permits or VAT numbers.

-Upon first registration at one of Jobsplus Job Centres, one is issued an appointment with one’s employment advisor.
+Upon first registration, one is issued an appointment with one’s employment advisor.
 A copy of the appointment details is provided for one’s records.
 Future communication with Jobsplus officials will be carried out through various communication media (e.g. registered mail, through website account, telephone calls, e-mail and so on).
 Any measure communicated to clients by Jobsplus officials is mandatory.
 Failure to attend such activities will imply lack of interest in the range of services available and hence may lead to removal from the register.
 The registrant is also required to send feedback on each job interview and any other activity carried out by the clients to show their efforts in finding a job, to the assigned employment advisor.

 It is acknowledged that the registrant may be unable to attend any of the activities mentioned above due to genuine reasons.
 In such instances, once informed by the Registration Unit, one is advised to take immediate action by completing and submitting the justification form to the offices in Hal Far or at our Gozo Centre in Victoria.
 The justification forms must be accompanied by supporting documents that may explain absence from the said activities.
 Each case shall be analysed on an individual basis according to the evidence provided and subsequently the decision shall be communicated in writing.
 If the justification is accepted, the registrant’s status on the unemployment register shall be retained.
 On the other hand, non-compliance shall result in registrant being removed from the Unemployment Register priority list, forfeiting of any entitlements to benefits that are related to unemployment registration, as well as priority on the register for a period of six months.